An algebraic model for commutative HZ-algebras

 As we are interested in commutative monoids in symmetric spectra, we use positive variants of the above mentioned model structures: Let $\Sp^\Sigma(\mathcal{C},K)^+_{\text{proj}}$ be the model structure where fibrations are maps that are fibrations in each level $n \geq 1$ and weak equivalences are levelwise weak equivalences for positive levels.
 The cofibrations are again determined by their lifting property and they turn out to be isomorphisms in level zero (compare \cite[\S 14]{mmss}).
 By adapting the localizing set and considering only positive $n$, we get the positive stable model structure on $\Sp^\Sigma(\mathcal{C},K)$ and we denote it by $\Sp^\Sigma(\mathcal{C},K)^{s,+}$.

 { \begin{rem} We consider several examples of categories $\mathcal{C}$ with different choices of objects $K \in \mathcal{C}$.
 Despite the name, the stable model structure on $\Sp^\Sigma(\mathcal{C},K)$ does not have to define a stable model category in the sense that the category is pointed with a homotopy category that carries an invertible suspension functor.
-Proposition \ref{prop:ci} for instance makes this explicit. \end{rem} }
+Proposition \ref{prop:ci} for instance makes this explicit \bltext{in the case when $K$ is the unit of the symmetric monodical structure on $\mathcal{C}$.} \end{rem} }